 As a higher-risk financial institution, BDC can provide specialized, transition term financing to cover unsecured intangible assets.
-For example, there is subordinate financing, which is based on risk and benefit sharing.
+For example, there is growth and business transition capital, which is based on risk and benefit sharing.
 It mimics debt financing because you are obliged to repay the loan, but includes a fixed interest coupon such as a provision for stock options, warrants or royalties on future sales.
-At the same time, subordinate financing shares some characteristics of equity financing because it's subordinated to secured lenders, and repayment is based on cash flow rather than the value of your depreciating company assets.
+At the same time, growth and business transition capital shares some characteristics of equity financing because it's subordinated to secured lenders, and repayment is based on cash flow rather than the value of your depreciating company assets.

 The right deal structure

 Another challenge for entrepreneurs is finding the right deal structure.
 "It's a simple equation when you look at it.
 When you're selling your business, you have to ask yourself, how will my buyer pay me off?
 When you're buying, you need to know how you will pay for your purchase and continue investing and operating your company," Bergeron says.